AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-starting-new-platform.md

 ---
-solution: Campaign Classic
-product: campaign
-title: Starting a new platform with Adobe Campaign Classic
+title: Starting a new platform
-description: Learn more about managing deliverability when starting a new platform with Adobe Campaign Classic.
+description: Learn more about managing deliverability when starting a new platform with Adobe Campaign.
-audience: delivery
-content-type: reference
-topic-tags: deliverability-management
+feature: Putting it in practice
+topics: Deliverability
+kt:
+thumbnail:
+doc-type: article
+activity: understand
+team: ACS
 ---

 # Starting a new platform {#starting-new-platform}